Program

 Edith Elkind: Preference aggregation Reinforcement Learning from Human Feedback (AI & Democracy #1)

-P in RLHF.
 Reinforcement learning from human feedback has emerged as one of the primary mechanisms for aligning large language models.
 In this framework, (human) workers report their preferences over possible responses to a query, and their reports are used to fine-tune the model.
 This process collects feedback from multiple raters, and therefore implicitly aggregates the raters' preferences.
 In this tutorial, we will discuss voting methods that underpin popular RLHF approaches, and investigate whether tools of social choice can be used to design better fine-tuning procedures.

 - Lunch Break (12:30 - 14:00)